ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ morning they look like starved
+Arabs.
+The old man calls tbem
+round him, nnd, wilh an air of gravi­
+ty, asks;
+&quot; Who&#x27;ll give a cent to have a nice
+warm biscuit for brenkfust f&quot;
+It is needless to say that the cents
+wcro forthcoming.
+Good plan.
+&quot;This world is all a fleeting show,&quot;
+said a priest lo a culprit on the gal.
+low. &quot; Ve.&quot; was the prompt reply,
+.... :r 1M ...i...
+f i- &quot; &quot; &#x27;&quot;
+i ee lie bov a little longer !n

+Number 529.

+PRINTER&#x27;S PROVERBS. .
+Wo give tho following for the bene­
+fit of thoso who are in Iho habit of
+hanging around printing offices.
+Wo
+hope they will read and profit there
 by:
 1. Never enquire thou of the Edi­
 tor for the news, for behold it is his